-- d.
-Shared Services contracts and contract modification requests are being prepared, finalized and approved by school districts electing to participate in RIC services for 2007-2008 - e.
-Cross contracts for school districts outside of Eastern Suffolk wishing to participate in RIC services are being received and approved for 2008-2009 - f.
-Multi-year contracts for goods and services are being fulfilled for 2008-2009 - g.
+- a.
+Shared Services contracts and contract modification requests are being prepared, finalized and approved by school districts electing to participate in RIC services for 2007-2008 - b.
+Cross contracts for school districts outside of Eastern Suffolk wishing to participate in RIC services are being received and approved for 2008-2009 - c.
+Multi-year contracts for goods and services are being fulfilled for 2008-2009 - d.
 2008-09 CoSer Survey responses and feedback from participating districts

-• Have achieved consistency in pricing and appropriate administrative fee scales for all programs as demonstrated through Shared Service Guide service fee definitions and district feedback
+Have achieved consistency in pricing and appropriate administrative fee scales for all programs as demonstrated through Shared Service Guide service fee definitions and district feedback

-- See 2009-10 Results VIII.A, Participation in RIC Services by School District - See 2010-11 Results VIII.A, Participation in RIC Services by School District - See 2011-12 Results VIII.A, Participation in RIC Services by School District - See 2012-13 Results VIII.A, Participation in RIC Services by School District - See 2013-14 Results VIII.A, Participation in RIC Services by School District - See 2014-15 Results VIII.A, Participation in RIC Services by School District
+- See 2009-10 Results VIII.A, Participation in RIC Services by School District - See 2010-11 Results VIII.A, Participation in RIC Services by School District - See 2011-12 Results VIII.A, Participation in RIC Services by School District - See 2012-13 Results VIII.A, Participation in RIC Services by School District - See 2013-14 Results VIII.A, Participation in RIC Services by School District

-Eastern Suffolk BOCES Related Operational Action Plan VIII.C: Disaster Recovery Planning with Districts
+Related Operational Action Plan VIII.C: Disaster Recovery Planning with Districts